Projects

 The workshop model is designed for scalability and sustainability:

-• Tiered Pricing: Accessible €20-30 pricing with optional contribution models to ensure inclusivity
+• Tiered Pricing: Accessible €20-30 pricing with optional contribution models

 PROJECT 2